callumfraser/waiter-availability/README.md

   }
 ```

-To install all dependencies required for the app to run, on the terminal navigate to the registration_webapp folder, and type  ``` npm install --save``` .
+To install all dependencies required for the app to run, on the terminal navigate to the waiter-availability folder, and type  ``` npm install --save``` .

 ## Running the app locally

-* Open terminal and navigate to the registration_webapp directory.
+* Open terminal and navigate to the waiter-availability directory.
 Once you are located in the root folder, type:

         $ nodemon or
         $ node index.js